arnor-sigurdsson/EIR/docs/tutorials/g_time_series/02_time_series_stocks.rst

 4. The dataset is split into training (95%) and testing (5%) sets.

-5. The prepared data is saved in both CSV format and as `DeepLake <https://github.com/activeloopai/deeplake>`__ datasets.
+5. The prepared data is saved in CSV format for sequence-based models and streamed as arrays for array-based models.

 So, each sequence in our dataset represents 64 consecutive days of closing stock prices for a particular company.
 The prices are discretized into 256 bins, with each number in the sequence representing a bin.